wwarthen/RomWBW/Source/Doc/Applications.md

 the RomWBW build process.
 However, the full project and source code is found in the [FAT GitHub Repository](https://github.com/wwarthen/FAT).

+## Known Issues

+CP/M (and workalike) OSes have significant restrictions on filename characters.
+The FAT application will block any attempt to create a file on the CP/M filesystem containing any of these prohibited
+characters:

+|         `< > . , ; : = ? * [ ] _ % | ( ) / \`

+The operation will be aborted with "`Error: Invalid Path Name`" if such a filename character is encountered.

+Since MS-DOS does allow some of these characters, you can have issues when copying files from MS-DOS to CP/M if the MS-DOS filenames use these characters.
+Unfortunately, FAT is not yet smart enough to substitute illegal characters with legal ones.
+So, you will need to clean the filenames before trying to copy them to CP/M.

+The FAT application does try to detect the scenario where you are copying a file to itself.
+However, this detection is not perfect and can corrupt a file if it occurs.
+Be careful to avoid this.

 `\clearpage`{=latex}

 # TUNE